d-ries/linux-essentials/10_automation/01_course.md

 ?> Note that we will focus on the basic syntax of a shell script.
 You can always learn more about if statements, loops, custom options and arguments, tests, ... in scripts but this is out of scope for this course.

 ### Hello world
-To start of with our first bash script we'll create a new file called `helloworld.sh` and add some contents using `nano`:
+To start of with our first bash script we'll create a new file called `helloworld.sh` and add some contents using `nano`.

 ```bash
 student@linux-ess:~$ nano helloworld.sh
 ```